QueerGlobal/qg-docs/spikes/ORY_KRATOS.md

 ## ✅ Pros

 - Kratos gives the options of HTTP redirects and anti-CSRF tokens
+- It is a standalone service that can be used with any programming language and framework.
+If you want to change the backend framework, you can easier than expected.
+Can be self-hosted or otherwise.
+This makes it low coupling.
+- An app doesn't hav to store PII for the user's identity or for the sign in/sign up flow.

 ## 🛑 Cons

 - Kratos uses cookies in order for the anti-CSRF tokens to work
+- Kratos is absolutely NOT beginner-friendly!
+Beginners tend to not be familiar with cloud computing, session tokens, Docker or Kubernetes.
+Kratos is a cloud native solution that can be deployed on tools like this.

 ## ⌛ Timebox

 ## 👀 Review

 ## 🔚 Conclusion
+I don't believe that this tool should be used in the QG app UNLESS there is a proper demonstration from the original suggestor, to explain why the tool is appropriate for the QG app, how to implement it, and how to administer the features of it for long-term support.
+Even though it is, supposedly, low maintenance, it is not low maintenance for a beginner.
+It is not beginner-friendly.

 ## 🤙🏽 For More Info